zilexa/Homeserver/filesystem/README.md

   - Change label `data1` and path `/dev/sda` for each disk.
   - At least one disk should have label `parity1` and one disk `backup1`.
 This way you can add such disks later and easily update the config of your backup and snapraid tasks.
 - Scenario2-option2: Create a single filesystem across all disks (except a dedicated backup disk) `sudo mkfs.btrfs -f -L pool –d raid1 /dev/sda /dev/sdb (add paths)`.
-  - Run the command from scenario 1 for your backup1 disk.
+  - Run the command from scenario 1 for the remaining disk with label `backup1`.
 More commands and info about BtrFS can be found via the official doc or by Googling.
 I prefer this doc as [quick reference](https://docs.oracle.com/cd/E37670_01/E37355/html/ol_about_btrfs.html).

 ### Step 3: setup-storage.sh & adjust for your disks